technikamateur/videocampus-sachsen-downloader/README.md

 ## Retrieving the video stream URL
 1. Open the console of your browser (F12) and select the Network Inspector Tab
-2. Select the XHR request type and start playing the Video
+2. Select the XHR request type, start playing the Video **and select the quality quality of your choice in the player window**.
 3. Now right click one of the marked URL with a *.m3u8* file extension and copy the URL as seen on the image below.

 ![Example](./example.png "Network Inspector Example")